DCAN-Labs/cdni-brain/docs/roadblocks.md

 - `wb='wb_command'`
 - `scue='squeue -al --me'`

-You can also have modules automatically loaded, although MSI recommends not to have too many (more than ~5) loaded by default as it might cause conflicts with other scripts/environments/etc. Some modules that are recommended to load automatically are `tree`, `libreoffice`, and `gview`.
-You can read more about these modules on [the module page](modules.md).
+You can also have modules automatically loaded, although MSI recommends not to have too many (more than ~5) loaded by default as it might cause conflicts with other scripts/environments/etc. The modules you load by default will depend on the type of work you do.
+You can read more about some commonly helpful modules on [the module page](modules.md).

 ## Disk Quota